mrjoshbear/after-sundown-2e/9-maya-the-dreamlands/giant-animals.md

 Unfortunately, Swarms have a tendency to respawn within a few days unless something drastic is done.

 A Swarm has an Astral power source and a Lunar power schedule.
+As Giant Animals they are vulnerable to silver and weakened by alcohol.

 #### Swarm Starting Powers